zmanian/gaia/proposals/proposals.md

 }
 ```

-## Validation Rewards
+## Validation Prevision Atoms

-In this phase validation rewards are introduced as the incentive mechanism
+In this phase validation rewards are introduced as the incentive mechanism for
-for atoms holders to keep their atoms bonded.
+atoms holders to keep their atoms bonded.
 All bonded atom holders will benefit
 by being rewarded newly minted atoms proportional to their bonded atom supply.
-The
-intention of validation rewards is not to increase the proportion of atoms held by
+The intention of validation rewards is not to increase the proportion of atoms
-validators as opposed to delegators, therefor it is not intended that commission
+held by validators as opposed to delegators, therefor validators are not
-be charged on validation reward.
+permitted to charge validators a commission on their stake of the validation
+rewards.

 Validation rewards are payed directly to a global hold account and reflected
 in the `HoldCoins` during each reward cycle.